spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/exposing.md

 For OpenShift, set `global.openshift=true`

 Other Ingress Controllers may work but are untested and unsupported.
 Set the `ingress.annotations` values as appropriate for your Ingress Controller.
-Please consider letting the team know what options you needed to use so support for your chosen Ingress Controller can be added in the future.
+Please consider [submitting a PR](https://github.com/spiffe/helm-charts-hardened/pulls) if you're able to get another Ingress to work.

 # Generic Ingress Config

-Each Ingress that is enabled `ingress.enabled=true` will by default virtual host with a dns name like `$serviceName.$trustDomain`.
+Each Ingress that is enabled by setting `ingress.enabled=true` will by default create a virtual host with a DNS name like `$serviceName.$trustDomain`.
 You can override the host under the services ingress section with key host.
-If the host value does not have a `.` in it, $trustDomain will automatically be added.
+If the host value doesn't have a `.` in it, $trustDomain will automatically be added.

 Example: Overriding the spire-server-federation host to be `example-fed.$trustDomain`